paul-navy/Foundational-Cost-Models/README.md

-# Construction-CERs
+# Foundational Cost Models
-A collection of Cost Estimating Relationships related to construction.
+Data from the ICEAA talk on May 16, 2023.